Rvl-Vovka/rr/README.md

 # Usage:

 ## Global
--   **curl rvl-vovka.github.io/rr** ― *shows shortened help message that isn't a spoiler to what will happen when you run curl rvl-vovka.github.io/rr/mini or similar*
+-   **curl -sL rvl-vovka.github.io/rr** ― *shows shortened help message that isn't a spoiler to what will happen when you run curl rvl-vovka.github.io/rr/mini or similar*

--   **curl rvl-vovka.github.io/rr/info** ― *shows this help message*
+-   **curl -sL rvl-vovka.github.io/rr/info** ― *shows this help message*

 ## windows